Customer Garden: A Neighborhood Native Garden In Denver, Colorado

 I created this garden for several reasons.
 The space started out as about 300 square feet of Kentucky Blue Grass that was difficult to keep looking nice, and wasn’t very functional because it was in the front of the house.
 I wanted to reduce my water use and create a garden that was unique and would attract pollinators and wildlife.

 Our home’s builder provided the original landscaping.
 Even though the original landscape included the bluegrass that I eventually replaced, the plants in the border between the house and the grass were a great start to my habitat garden and included snowberry bushes, a hawthorn tree, several ornamental grasses, junipers, and spirea.
 I wanted to create a cohesive space that blended the original plants with the new.

-What plants did you use?
+What native and drought resistant plants did you use?

 What steps did you take to replace your lawn?

 To kill the lawn, I spread of thin layer of manure and compost over the grass and then covered the area with black plastic.

 After about a month the grass looked sufficiently dead.
-I rented a rototiller and tilled in the lawn, I removed the spray irrigation lines and extended a drip irrigation line into the new garden.
+I rented a rototiller and tilled in the lawn, then removed the spray irrigation lines and extended a drip irrigation line into the new garden.

 I had a load of wood mulch and a few small boulders delivered and placed in the garden.
 The boulders provide a little bit of interest in the spring when there isn’t much blooming, and they are also very popular stepping stones for the kids that walk by.

 Last year I planted a Furman’s Red Sage and Texas Red Yucca to provide for the hummingbirds that are around from late July into September.